 This project gave me the opportunity to get proficient in multigroup structural equation modeling (SEM), in both Mplus and AMOS, as well as carrying out data splitting and merging, random sampling, and factor analyses in SPSS.

 I’m not only good with numbers and programs, I’m also good with searching, organizing, and processing information in other areas.
 For example, on the PISA project, I was responsible for grouping the 68 countries into 9 major cultural groups, partially based on Saucier and colleagues’ (2005) grouping of 38 countries.
 However, I felt that their way of grouping, which considered only geographic proximity, was not good enough for forming groups that are representative in terms of culture, so I took a step further.
-I referred to other sources including The United Nations Statistics Division (UNSD) website, and Wikipedia, and eventually came up with a grouping strategy that took into consideration not only proximity, but also other factors such as history, religions, politics, and economy conditions.
+I referred to other sources including The United Nations Statistics Division (UNSD) website, and Wikipedia, and eventually came up with a grouping strategy that took into consideration not only proximity, but also other factors such as history, religion, politics, and economy conditions.

 The scale development project